Russia ratifies joint military agreement with Armenia

 The Russian State Duma (parliament) has just ratified an historic agreement for military cooperation with Armenia.

-The agreement will see Russian and Armenian troops cooperate on measures including security in the South Caucuses and an anti-terrorism measures.
+The agreement will see Russian and Armenian troops cooperate on measures including security in the South Caucasus and an anti-terrorism measures.

 Armenia and Russia have a long shared history dating back to the Tsarist period.
 The eastern portion of the historic Armenian homeland became part of Russia in 1828 upon the singing of the Treaty of Turkmenchay between Russia and Iran following the last major Russo-Persian war.